KMDaily/Hyperspherical_WolframLanguage/README.md

-# Hyperspherical_Mathematica
+# Hyperspherical_WolframLanguage
-Introduces a framework for making non-canonical hyperspherical coordinate systems.
+Introduces a framework for making non-canonical hyperspherical coordinate systems in the Wolfram Language.